pswathi1995/Gallery_app/doc.rst

 		* Data is validated and a request is sent to the admin for approval.
 		* The student will not be able to view batch gallery until his profile has been approved.
 		* If his profile is rejected by the admin, a message will be displayed on the screen showing why it has been rejected, else he will be navigated to the batch gallery page.
-		* If it is an existing user the stored data is retrieved and displayed where the student will be able to see his batchmates details.
+		* If he is an existing user the stored data is retrieved and displayed where the student will be able to see his batchmates details.
 		* The batch gallery page displays the profiles of all the batchmates in the form of a portfolio.
 		* On clicking the portfolio, a modal is displayed which consists of all the details and an option to view resume also.
 		* The student has an option to update his profile.